20 Keto Chili Recipes That Will Make You Fall In Love With Fall

-When you are browning the turkey meat for this Keto chili, try to break up any large clumps of meat for a more even-textured dish.
-And if you like your chili spicy and hot, garnish the dish with some sliced jalapenos before serving.
+When you are browning the turkey meat for this recipe, try to break up any large clumps of meat for a more even-textured dish.
+And if you like your chili spicy and hot, garnish the dish with some sliced jalapeños before serving.

 More Keto Chili Recipes